-However, visiting friends and letting dogs roam in new gardens may pose new threats or perhaps, a dog sitting holiday in a different part of the country where the owners knowledge may be limited of different planting.
+However, visiting friends and letting dogs roam in new gardens may pose new threats, or perhaps, a dog sitting holiday in a different part of the country where the owner’s knowledge may be limited of different planting.

 In a new garden, it’s worth taking five minutes to walk around and check the planting is safe for your pet.

-Cats Protection have a long list of those flowers and plants they consider to be toxic to cats any time of the year and a very detailed page of the consequences of dangerous plants in the home including house plants.
+Cats Protection has a long list of those flowers and plants they consider to be toxic to cats any time of the year and a very detailed page of the consequences of dangerous plants in the home including house plants.

 Take a look at The Dog Trusts who have compiled 8 pages listing hundreds of plants that are potentially toxic to your dog and it will give you an idea of the size of the problem pet owners have.